Linear vs Height (2026): Which Modern Issue Tracker Wins?

 Our Methodology

 We managed identical development sprints on both platforms for 6 weeks with a team of 8 developers.
 We measured task creation speed, workflow efficiency, integration quality, and team satisfaction.
 We analyzed 3,000+ reviews from G2, ProductHunt, and developer communities.
-Pricing verified in April 2026.
+Pricing verified April 2026.

 Both have free plans.
 Try Linear first — most teams fall in love with the speed.